Thinking beyond borders

 Transactions between related parties are subject to transfer pricing rules introduced by the Tax Code of Ukraine.
 Income received by a taxpayer from transactions with a related party should be determined in accordance with arm’s length principle.

-Based on the recent amendments, a transfer pricing documentation file that substantiates the arm’s-length nature of royalty payment to a non-resident gives taxpayer a right to attribute such costs to gross expenditures.
+Transfer pricing documentation file that substantiates the arm’s-length nature of royalty payment to a non-resident gives taxpayer a right to attribute such costs to gross expenditures.

 Also, a taxpayer should increase its financial result for 30% of a transaction value from transactions on purchase of goods/assets/services from a related or non-related party registered in a "low-tax jurisdiction".
 This rule is not applicable if a taxpayer prepares TP documentation file substantiating the arm's length level of prices established in such transactions.